Emz-Hubz/SOC-Intrusion-detection/README.md

 # SOC-Intrusion Detection Simulation

-This project simulates a cyberattack inside a virutal network build using GNS3.
-The goal is to demonstrate how a SOC analyst detects and responds to threats using open-sourve tools.
+This project simulates a cyberattack inside a virtual network built using GNS3.
+The goal is to demonstrate how a SOC analyst detects and responds to threats using open-source tools.

+---

 ## Purpose

 - Practise offensive and defensive cybersecurity techniques
 - Learn how to configure and use IDS (Intrusion Detection Systems)
 - Document findings in a professional and structured way

 ## Tools & Technologies

 - GNS3
 - Kali Linux (attacker)
 - VyOS (router)